Moving to Australia is Different Than Other International Relocations

 If there is a biosecurity threat then you will be also given the option of having the item professionally cleaned by quarantine or destroyed.
 There is no third option.

-This is not all inclusive as Australian Quarantine does make changes to the itemised list of biosecurity concern every once in awhile.
+This isn’t all inclusive as Australian Quarantine does make changes to the itemised list of biosecurity concern every once in awhile.
 It’s a good place to start though for when you are beginning to think of what exactly you are shipping to Australia.

 - Open/Used Spices, Teas, or Other Dehydrated Food Items